Recently Added

 CLEAR searches the existing literature for research relevant to this topic area's focus.
 Browse the most recently reviewed research below.

-The study examined the impact of the strength of state disability discrimination laws on hiring rates of older men.
-The study used statistical models and data from the Health and Retirement Study…Study Type: Causal Impact Analysis
+The study examined the impact of the Affordable Care Act (ACA) on the employment outcomes of older workers.
+The author used data from the Current Population Survey for 2011–2016 and regression…Study Type: Causal Impact Analysis

-The study’s objective was to examine the impact of the JOBS II program on long-term employment, earnings, and monthly hours worked.
-The authors randomly assigned eligible unemployed individuals to…Study Type: Causal Impact Analysis
+The study’s objective was to examine the impact of the expansion of Medicaid to low-income adults in 2014 on retirement rates of workers ages 55 to 64.
+The authors used a nonexperimental analysis to…Study Type: Causal Impact Analysis

 CLEAR Icon Key